samyan19/SQL-Notes/SQL in the City - Availability Groups.md

-##Availabity Groups Notes - SQL in the City
+##SQL in the City- Availabity Groups Notes

 * sys.dm_os_wait_stats
 * execution plans can be different on the secondary, statistics, server settings